 - About | The Why Not Lab

 About the Why Not Lab The Why Not Lab is a boutique value-driven consultancy that puts workers at the centre of digital change.
 We offer our expertise exclusively to progressive organisations, trade unions and governments.
 The Why Not Lab has a two-fold mission to ensure that the digital world of work is empowering rather than exploitative.
 We: Equip workers and their unions with the right skills, know-how and know-what to ensure collective rights in the digital age; Put workers' interests centre stage in current and future digital policies Both are necessary.
 Politically, even in discussions on the future(s) of work, workers' interests are seldom heard or even considered.
 This must change.
 To bridge digital divides and prevent the objectification of workers that is currently underway, workers must be empow ered so they can table an alternative digital ethos.
 The Why Not Lab aims to support exactly this through our training, policy and strategic support.
 The Why Not Lab is run by Dr Christina J. Colclough - a fearless optimist who believes that change for good is possible if we put our minds and heart to it.
 She works with experts and partners across the world to provide the best advice at all times.
 Read more about Dr. Colclough below Please note: We believe all workers have the right to Rewarding Work in the digital age.
 We have therefore adopted a differential pricing principle so we can support workers and organisations from all regions of the world.
 Do contact us with any inquiries.
 Dr Christina J. Colclough Regarded as a thought leader on the futures of work(ers) and the politics of digital technology, Christina is an advocate for the workers’ voice.
 She has extensive global labour movement experience, where she led their future of work policies, advocacy and strategies for a number of years.
-She was the author of the union movement's first principles on and the .
-Workers' Data Rights Ethics of AI A globally sought-after keynote speaker and workshop trainer with over 150 speeches and trainings the last 3 years, Christina created the Why Not Lab as a dedication to improving workers' digital rights.
+She was the author of the union movement's first principles on Workers' Data Rights and the Ethics of AI .
+A globally sought-after keynote speaker and workshop trainer with over 200 speeches and trainings the last 3 years, Christina created the Why Not Lab as a dedication to improving workers' digital rights.
 She is included in the all-time Hall of Fame of the world's most brilliant women in AI Ethics.
-Trusted Positions Christina is a Member of the Steering Committee of the Global Partnership on AI (GPAI) and she is Advisory Board member of Carnegie Council's new program: AI and Equality Initiative She is, furthermore, a member of the .
-OECD One AI Expert Group , the UN's Secretary General Roadmap for Digital Cooperation and is affiliated to FAOS , the Employment Relations Research Center at Copenhagen University.
-Testimonials John C. Havens .
-E.D., IEEE Global Initiative on Ethics of Autonomous & Intelligent Systems & Council on Extended Intelligence In an environment where rhetoric often rules all, Christina provides hard-hitting yet pragmatic and solutions-oriented counsel on issues including the future of work, human autonomy, human rights, and technology governance in general.
+Trusted Positions Christina is a Member of the Steering Committee of the Global Partnership on AI (GPAI) and she is Advisory Board member of Carnegie Council's new program: AI and Equality Initiative .
+She is, furthermore, a member of the OECD One AI Expert Group , the UN's Secretary General Roadmap for Digital Cooperation and is affiliated to FAOS , the Employment Relations Research Center at Copenhagen University.
+Our Digital Future Our Digital Future is a 3-year project with Public Services International aimed at capacity building unions in all regions of the world on digitalisation of work and workers and co-designing union responses.
+All training material is public subject to creative commons license. #UnionTech Find the material & recordings from this 4-part series of workshops on #UnionTech here - courtesy of participants, presenters and FES .
+These workshops united participants to build their capacity to critically use & challenge digital technologies.
+Digital Training USA Pretty honoured to be working with a top-notch university in the US to create a series of workshops on digitalisation and the impacts on work and workers.
+The first round of workshops is tailor-made union leaders.
+Co-governing A.I Through thematic advice and training we are supporting a group of unions in a European country on the co-governance of algorithmic systems in workplaces.
+Their aim is to scale to the entire labour market.
+Define & Train We are in the process of co-creating and finalising a training and empowerment project for a multilateral organisation.
+This project will define policies and conduct the necessary training for constituents across the world.
+Wheels within wheels Tech for Good requires collective action.
+We are working with tech activists on a funky idea to collectivise the risks and benefits of responsible tech to boost campaigns, organising and worker power.
+Current Projects Testimonials John C. Havens E.D., IEEE Global Initiative on Ethics of Autonomous & Intelligent Systems & Council on Extended Intelligence .
+In an environment where rhetoric often rules all, Christina provides hard-hitting yet pragmatic and solutions-oriented counsel on issues including the future of work, human autonomy, human rights, and technology governance in general.
 She is my "go to" person on any issues related to AI and the future of work based on her specialized knowledge of worker's rights and actual global policy and economics relating to these issues versus only aspirational techno-utopian ideals.
 She is also a gifted and personable speaker, transforming highly nuanced and complex technical and political issues into conversational, story-oriented speeches.
-What We're Reading

 - Contact | The Why Not Lab